siderishub/bootstrap-resume/README.md

 # bootstrap-resume

-A static templae resume site for a doctor.
+A simple static template resume site for a doctor.
+It was made as a fun exercise using simple tools to create a minimal design for a nice resume site.